-The designated safeguarding lead will regularly and effectively communicate with the Headteacher, all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2021.
-Any concerns will be reported to the head teacher on the day they are reported.
+The head teacher will regularly review all low level concerns reported to them, along with the outcome of the concern.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2022.
+Low level concerns will be reviewed within 24 hours of any concern being raised.

 Low level concerns will not be included in references unless they relate to an issue which would normally be included in a reference.
-Paragraph 423 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."
+Paragraph 440 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."

-17. Allegations of abuse against another student (peer on peer / child on child abuse), including issues of sexual violence and harassment
+17. Allegations of abuse against another student (child on child abuse), including issues of sexual violence and harassment